Robert J. Conrad: Academic career

-Conrad also serves on the Board of Trustees of Belmont Abbey College where he is a member of the Executive Committee and Chair of the Student Experience Committee.
+Conrad served on the Board of Trustees of Belmont Abbey College.

 Personal life

 Conrad is Catholic.
-He and his wife Ann have five children and the grandparents of ten grandchildren.
+He and his wife Ann have five children and ten grandchildren.

 Book

 In 2021, Conrad published John Fisher and Thomas More: Keeping Their Souls While Losing Their Heads (2021), recounting the stories of Bishop John Fisher and Thomas More, who were executed by King Henry VIII.
-In Conrad's account, “[More and Fisher] were not adamantine followers of self-will but servants of the one true God who spoke through his Word and his Church.
-Their shared conviction was that...
-God was truth, and that his Church was a truth-telling institution.”